12 King's Bench Walk London Chambers

 What is your practice like now?

-I am in the county court or the employment tribunal three or four times a week with my own cases.
-I have a paper practice that keeps me busy when I’m not in court.
-I am still exposed to high value and complex work: I have been led by two members of chambers in employment and PI cases, and I have devilled for senior members of chambers too.
+I am in the county court three or four times a week with my own cases and I have a paper practice that keeps me busy when I’m not in court.
+I am being led by members of chambers in some cases, and I have devilled for members of chambers too.

 Life at the junior end is busy.
 My normal hours are 8am-7pm but this can vary.
 In busy periods, I work on weekends.
 In quiet periods, I take afternoons off in the week.
-I think that my work life balance is better than my friends at other sets and I book plenty of holiday, which the clerks support
+The clerks are supportive of us taking holiday.

 What is the culture of chambers?